DAB0mB/redis-node-server/README.md

 # Redis Node Server

 This is a Redis implementation in pure Javascript that was built with readabiliy and extensibility in mind.
-It offers the following:
+Currently, it offers the following:

 - Data storage
 - Data expiry and garbage collection